hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

     src="../images/at-least-once-2.png"
     width="370"/>

-2. At the barrier on both edges, already consumed `x1` and `x2`.
+2. At the barrier in both streams, already consumed `x1` and `x2`.
 Taking a snapshot.

 <br>
 <br>